-These designs may include:
+These good backpacking quilt designs may include:

-So if you're concerned about getting a good night's sleep without having to face cold drafts, make a note to look for these features.
+When you're concerned about getting a good night's sleep without having to face cold drafts, make a note to look for these features.

 To get up to speed on the components of a high quality backpacking quilt, read this.